 The poem is about a little girl, Amanda, who is constantly pointed out by her mother for making mistakes.
 Robin Klein has beautifully expressed the girl’s feelings in the poem about how she is controlled and instructed by her mother for small things.
 The poem conveys an important message that children should never be deprived of their freedom.
-They should not feel that for every small thing they do, their parents constantly nag them.
+They should not feel that their parents constantly nag them for every single thing they do.
 It’s the responsibility of the parents to bring up their children in such a way that they understand their viewpoint instead of getting frustrated.
 Children should not feel that an orphan has more freedom than them.

 CBSE Class 10 English First Flight Amanda!
 Summary and Explanation Notes